35 Interesting Facts about Mumbai You Probably Didn’t Know (2023 Edition)

-#23: The Commercial and Financial Centre of India
+#23: The Commercial and Financial Center of India

-Mumbai houses ten of India’s most important financial centres, including the Bombay Stock Exchange, Reserve Bank of India, and the National Stock Exchange of India.
-The city’s vast global reach makes it India’s commercial centre.
+Mumbai houses ten of India’s most important financial centers, including the Bombay Stock Exchange, Reserve Bank of India, and the National Stock Exchange of India.
+The city’s vast global reach makes it India’s commercial center.

 #24: It’s India’s Powerhouse City

 The city of Mumbai alone contributes 25% of India’s entire industrial output, 40% foreign trade, a whopping 33% income tax collection, and 60% of the country’s customs duty!

 #25: The Rich / Poor Juxtaposition is Unlike Anywhere Else on Earth

 It’s well-known that Mumbai is a city where the rich and poor live side-by-side, but did you know just how extreme the divide is?

 Dharavi slum in Mumbai was once Asia’s largest slum, housing a million people.
 Combined with Kurla-Ghatkopar, Mankhurd-Govandi, and Bahndup-Mulund slums, they account for more than half of the city’s 12.4 million people.